Learn How to Squat Properly

 Starting Point: The Body Weight Squat

-While weighted squats are great for developing strength, there is no need to be intimidated by the movement because it’s important to have proper form for a bodyweight squat first.
+While weighted squats are great for developing strength, there is no need to be intimidated by the movement.
+It’s important to have proper form for a bodyweight squat first.

 How to Complete a Bodyweight Squat

-- Push up evenly with both feet against the floor, drive your knees out and return to the starting position.
+4. Push up evenly with both feet against the floor, drive your knees out, and return to the starting position.
+After a brief pause, you can repeat the exercise.

 Common Mistakes to Avoid with Squat Form

-- Avoid letting your knees cave in: Always make sure your knees are traveling toward or slightly outside your feet
+1. Avoid letting your knees cave in: Always make sure your knees are traveling toward or slightly outside your feet, and not any further.

-- Avoid allowing your knees to move over your toes excessively: Initiate the movement with the hips, imagine you are sitting back on to a chair to avoid your knees traveling over your toes.
+2. Avoid allowing your knees to move over your toes excessively: Initiate the movement with the hips, and imagine you are sitting back on to a chair to avoid your knees traveling over your toes.

 There you have it; the ABCs of a proper bodyweight squat.
 What are you waiting for?
 Stand up and give it a try!
-Remember the bodyweight squat is an essential movement that paves the way for all other squat variations including barbell squats.
+Remember, the bodyweight squat is an essential movement that paves the way for all other squat variations including barbell squats.
+When you keep your form, your squats will be effective!

 Still have questions?
-Book an appointment with me at Stride in Red Deer to validate your form and continue your journey towards life-long mobility and strength by clicking here!
+Book an appointment with me at Stride in Red Deer by clicking here!
+As a result, you can build your squat strength and improve your technique!